Excel Trick to Calculate MOD of Big Numbers.

 VBA Code to Calculate MOD of Big Numbers

-To overcome the MOD function error, I came up with following logic, so that no matter how big the number is, MOD can still be calculated.
-Therefore, I went back to the basics of Division, which I had studied in school days – How to divide a big number.
+To overcome the MOD function error, I came up with the following logic, so that no matter how big the number is, MOD can still be calculated.
+Therefore, I went back to the basics of Division, which I had studied in my school days – How to divide a big number.

-So here if what you do..
+So here is what you do.

-Step 3 : Now, simply append this remainder in the remaining digit of the larger number
+Step 3: Now, simply append this remainder in the remaining digit of the larger number

-Refer the image below for more clarity
+Refer to the image below for more clarity

 Function MODForBigNum(bigNum As String, modVal As Integer) As Integer